kanishka-linux/inquisitive/README.md

 ![sequence-diagram](/images/sequence-diagram.png)

-* API documentation: After running the backend, API documentation can be found at `http://localhost:8000/redoc`
+* API documentation: After running the backend, API documentation can be found at `http://localhost:8000/redoc`.
+* As BE is completely separated, anyone intending to build differnt UI, will be able to do it easily by following BE API documentation.

 ## So After building, is it really serving the purpose it is supposed to serve?